freeplane/docs/README.md

 The site is served as GitHub Pages at https://docs.freeplane.org/.

+The main site is `Docs`, with `Attic` as a sub-directory.

+`Attic` contains MediaWiki pages (pre-2022 wiki) migrated to Markdown for GitHub.
+The vision is to bring all MediaWiki content from `Attic` to `Docs`.
+Some content in `Attic` might be outdated, some unconverted, some media files missing.
+Each `attic` page needs to be reviewed/completed before incorporating it to `Docs`.

+When a page is incorporated to `Docs` and removed from `Attic`, all existing `Attic` pages linking to it should be updated.
+Relative links should be used.

 The site uses [docsify](https://docsify.js.org/#/?id=docsify) with the following options/plugins:
 * [relativePath: true](https://docsify.js.org/#/configuration?id=relativepath)
 * [nested sidebars](https://docsify.js.org/#/more-pages?id=nested-sidebars) with CSS in index.html